-History and Application of Artificial Intelligence (AI)
+History and Application of AI

 History of Artificial Intelligence (AI)

 For experts, Artificial Intelligence is not a new term or a new technology.
 This technology is actually much older than you might think.
 In Ancient Greek and Egyptian mythologies, there are indeed tales of mechanical men.
-The milestones in the history of AI that define the route from AI generation to current development are listed below.

 History of Artificial Intelligence (AI)

-Artificial Intelligence (AI) Maturation (1943-1952)
+Artificial Intelligence (AI) Maturation (1943-1952):

-The birth of Artificial Intelligence (AI) (1952-1956)
+The birth of Artificial Intelligence (AI) (1952-1956):

-• In 1955: Allen Newell and Herbert A. Simon built "Logic Theorist," the "first artificial intelligence program."
+• In 1955: Allen Newell and Herbert A. Simon built "Logic Theorist," the first artificial intelligence program.
 This program verified 38 of 52 mathematical theorems, as well as discovering new and more elegant proofs for several of them.

 • In 1956: At the Dartmouth Conference, American computer scientist John McCarthy coined the term "Artificial Intelligence."
-For the first time in history, AI coined as an academic field.
+For the first time in history, AI was coined as an academic field.

 High-level computer languages like FORTRAN, LISP, and COBOL were invented at the period.
 And there was a lot of interest in AI at the time.

-The golden years early enthusiasm (1956-1974)
+The golden years early enthusiasm (1956-1974):

 • In 1966: The focus of the researchers was on creating algorithms that could solve mathematical issues.
 ELIZA, the first chatbot, was invented by Joseph Weizenbaum in 1966.